preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/index.rst

 Search Templates
 --------------------
 Search Templates are created by developers and are simply listed here.
 A Search Template defines how to display a search result.
 If a search result happens to not match any Search Template, the Default search template is used.
-You can set Default search template ny clicking any of the templates in the list.
+You can set Default search template by clicking any of the templates in the list.

-In this example the Default search etmplate is actually named that, but any other template can be selected.
-Note the red selection that marks selected Default search template.
+In this example the selected Default search template is actually named that, but any other template can be selected.
 .. image:: search-templates-new.png

 Quick Search